ReachableCEO/ReachableCEOFulltimeResume/joplin/CharlesNWyble-CandidateProfile/CharlesNWyble-CandidateProfile.md

 If the opportunity you are presenting to me cannot meet the below requirements, I appreciate you keeping my profile in your system for future opportunities that would align with the below requirements, thank you.

-If the opportunity you are presenting to me is able to meet / exceed the below requirements, please send me an RTR for review.
+If the opportunity you are presenting to me is able to meet / exceed the below requirements, please send me an RTR with your max/best rate for my review.

 ### ID/References

-- **ID Verification**: Will only show ID via video call, will NEVER send a copy (even redacted).
+- **ID Verification**: Will show ID via video call, will NEVER send a copy (even redacted).
-- **Professional References**: Only provided after interview is scheduled, NEVER upfront
+- **Professional References**: provided after an offer of employment has been extended, NEVER up-front.

 ### Relocation